 Q: Are all volunteer applicants accepted?

-While the Volunteer Coordinator endeavors to place each applicant, it is not always possible to find an assignment that is an appropriate fit for both the applicant and the Garden.
+While the Volunteer Coordinator endeavors to place each applicant, it is not always possible to find an assignment that is an appropriate match for both the applicant and the Garden.

 Please note that acceptance to the U.S. Botanic Garden Volunteer Program is contingent upon a background check and fingerprinting required for all prospective volunteers.

-Q: What is the volunteer commitment and what is available on the weekends?
+Q: What volunteer opportunities are available on the weekends?

 Q: What are the benefits of volunteering?